digplan/enigmatic.js/really-simple-webcontrols-spec.md

 ##Description
-The really simple web control standard defines a HTML element to javascript function binding.
+The "really simple webcontrol" standard defines a HTML element to javascript function binding.
 This allows web app functionality to be encapsulated and declared from within an HTML document.

 The goal is to provide a very approachable and easy to implement web controls functionality.